jenni-westoby/Polyester_Simulations/README.md

 8. Once you have decided which cells to discard and have a directory containing only the gzipped cells you want to simulate, execute ./control_polyester_script.sh.
 The simulated cells and their ground truth expression values are saved in Simulation/data/simulated.
 You can change the bias option in make_polyester.R to change whether or not to simulate 3' coverage bias - see the polyester manual.
 The script in this repository simulates uniform coverage.

-9. Execute the following to copy the simulated files into the Simulation/data/simulated directory:
+9. Download BBTools and follow the installation instructions at https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/reformat-guide/.
+Execute the following to copy the simulated fasta files into the Simulation/data/simulated directory, then convert the files to fastq format:

 ```
 cd Simulation/data